ST10479844/IMAD-Assessment-2/README.md

 ![Review page ss1](https://github.com/user-attachments/assets/287e3fd8-c3ec-42da-9ba9-bdfd34b00a17)

-The last screenshot shows the review text, score text, review button and exit button.
+The last screenshot shows the review page with the feedback text, score text, review button and exit button.
+The score text displays your score and the feedback text gives you feedback based on that score.
+The review button navigates back to the start of the app for you to go through the quiz again and the exit button closes the entire app.